amirrajan/nodekick/README.md

 And your app should be up on Clever Cloud.
 To get the temporary url for you application, click the `Domains` menu item after selecting your app from the `Apps` dropdown located at the top of the page.
 The url will be listed there.

+##Signing up, and deploying to Azure

 *I've deployed Nodekick to Azure's free instance, but the performance of the websockets was really poor.
 Not worth deploying there.
 If you've had a different experience, please let me know via an issue or pull request.*

+If you really want to try Azure out, refer to these instructions:

+###Documentation

+From windowsazure.com, click Documentation, click Developer Center, click node.js, then click the Learn More button which will take you here:

+http://www.windowsazure.com/en-us/develop/nodejs/tutorials/create-a-website-(mac)/ (if you're on a Mac, looks like the link is contextual)

+Install the command line tools from here:

+http://www.windowsazure.com/en-us/downloads/#cmd-line-tools (on Windows, be sure to install the cross platform command line interface...not the powershell version)

+From the command line, first download your publish settings (this will redirect you to a website):

+    azure account download

+After the `.publishsettings` file is downloaded, you'll need to import it:

+    azure acount import %pathtofile%

+Next create the site, with a git backed repository:

+    azure site create %uniquesitename% --git

+Deploy site:

+    git push azure master

+List of your websites:

+    azure site list

+And your app should be up on Azure.

+After your app is deployed.
+Go to the Azure control panel and under the `Configure` tab for your application, enable websockets and save.